lblake/react-api-users/README.md

 # React Self Study Project: Using an API to Display User Information
 I used JSON Placeholder website: https://jsonplaceholder.typicode.com/ 'users' endpoint and axios: https://github.com/axios/axios.
-To fetch a list of users data and display their information using React, React Hooks,JSX,CSS and React-Paginate: https://www.npmjs.com/package/react-paginate
+To fetch a list of users data and display their information using React,React Hooks {useState, useEffect, useContex},CSS and React-Paginate: https://www.npmjs.com/package/react-paginate
 Test where written using React Testing Library and Jest

 # Goals